 I’d like to share the knowledge and tools I’ve acquired throughout the years with you and assist you on your journey as you explore your sexuality on your own terms.

 After my university education, I went on to work with Certified Natural Healthcare Practitioner and Registered Aromatherapy Health Practitioner Tracey Tief at Anarres Apothecary in the Aromatherapy Certification Apprenticeship Program in Tkaronto.
 I learned how to use essential oils for sexual and reproductive healing.
 I learned alternative non-hormonal methods of birth control and grew my holistic understanding of sexual health between the mind, body, and spirit.

 During this time, I began studying with Beth Murch in her Revolutionary Doula Training program and specialized in sexuality throughout pregnancy and the postpartum period.
 Talking to people about their experiences with sex and birth has fundamentally shifted my understanding of what makes good sex good— here’s a hint: a much broader definition of sex and an even stronger emphasis on pleasure.

 I’ve interviewed for several publications, podcasts, spoken at the Playground Conference and the 4trimesters Perinatal Conference.
-I also teach a Sex & Birth Support Person course with Doula Canada.
+I also teach a Sex & Birth Course for doulas and other birth workers